 - Internships and other work experiences with local companies

 - Networking and extracurricular learning opportunities throughout each term

-* License approved to offer a B.A. in Liberal Arts and Sciences.
-License application pending for B.A. in Entrepreneurial Business and in preparation for B.S. in Mechanical Engineering.
+* License approved to offer a B.A. in Liberal Arts and Sciences and a B.A. in Entrepreneurial Business.
+License application is in preparation for a B.S. in Mechanical Engineering.

 Q Why was Thales College founded?

 Thales College was founded to provide a high quality, affordable undergraduate option for students.
 Our founder, Bob Luddy, was frustrated that college students often graduate underprepared for the workplace and burdened with excessive debt.
 Thales College offers an exceptional education that provides the academic knowledge; thinking, life, technical, and workplace skills; character formation and work experience necessary to prepare students for a rich and meaningful life and a productive career.
 Thales College provides the essential skills and knowledge students need, and nothing they don’t.

 Q What sets Thales College apart?

 Most colleges and universities teach the Liberal Arts and offer professional degrees.
 But few colleges and universities approach them the way we do at Thales College.
 Our faculty teach exactly the knowledge and skills students need to know, and nothing inconsequential or unneeded in future life or career.

 Students learn from professors in small seminars and in one-on-one mentoring sessions, and share what they learn with people in the community, not just in the classroom.
 Learning in those settings is expanded by online content from the best minds in the world.
 Students practice what they learn and develop professional skills through internships with local companies.
 Together, online course material, class seminars, mentorship, internships, and networking opportunities provide the richest possible liberal arts and professional education.
 Our in-depth program and year-round schedule allow students to develop a wealth of knowledge and skills that thoroughly prepare them to succeed in the real world.